mo-martin/wandisco-documentation/docs/glossary/s.md

 ## Site
 A physical location containing computers where one or more WANdisco replicated products are installed.

+## Source
+The cluster the data originates from, this is normally on premises but does not have to be.
+It can also be referred to as the donor.

 ## SSH
 Secure Shell (SSH) is a means of getting secure access to a remote computer.
 It can be used for authentication.